-The purpose of this report is to assess the potential for disposing of surface water through a Sustainable Drainage System (SuDS) for the site of land rear of 1 and 3 Lulworth Waye, Hayes, UB4 0HN (the Site).
+The purpose of this report is to assess the potential for disposing of surface water through a Sustainable Drainage System (SuDS) for the site of 11 Yeading Lane, Hayes, UB4 0EL (the Site).
 The Site is located in a setting of commercial and residential use.
+The land slopes to the southeast from 31.81 mAOD to 32.38 mAOD.
+This is based on EA elevation data obtained for the Site to a 1 m resolution with a vertical accuracy of ± 150 mm.
+Site plans and drawings are provided in Appendix A.